jeffpar/pcjs/software/pcx86/sw/misc/pcsig/2000-2999/DISK2030/index.md

 ### Directory of PC-SIG Library Disk #2030

-     Volume in drive A is DISK2030
+     Volume in drive A has no label
      Directory of A:\

     CONFIG   SYS        22   2-04-89   6:28p